OeufsDePie/MATRIX/docs/source/code.rst

 .. note::

-   In order to understand google docstring format you have to use ``napoleon`` (see http://sphinx-doc.org/ext/napoleon.html#module-sphinx.ext.napoleon) This requires Sphinx 1.3.
+   In order to understand Google docstring format you have to use ``napoleon`` (see http://sphinx-doc.org/ext/napoleon.html#module-sphinx.ext.napoleon) This requires Sphinx 1.3.